sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 06-03-2018

+- https://medium.com/google-cloud/understanding-kubernetes-networking-services-f0cb48e4cc82 kube-proxy is the "hidden" gem in k8s that manages internal traffic packets routing (using netfilter and iptables in kernel space to do the routing)

 # 05-03-2018

 - https://medium.com/google-cloud/this-week-in-google-cloud-platform-datastore-backups-configurable-ssl-a-new-billing-api-and-52cd3aeba9a2 Parquet with BigQuery is available! and other GCP-related gems